LGBTQ Community Sexual Assault Lawyers

 They may also encounter challenges to post-sexual assault assistance because of biases against the LGBTQ community.

-Rosenfeld Injury Lawyers LLC stands by LGBTQ sexual assault victims in Illinois.
-We can help you go up against a perpetrator, your employer, a property owner, and/or other parties in pursuit of justice and compensation for sexual violence in Chicago.
-Learn your rights as a victim during a free consultation with one of our lawyers.
-Request a meeting today.
+Rosenfeld Injury Lawyers LLC stands by LGBTQ sexual assault victims.
+We can help you go up against a perpetrator, your employer, a property owner, and/or other liable parties in pursuit of justice and compensation for sexual violence.

 How Common is LGBTQ Community Sexual Assault?

-What to do if You are the Victim of LGBTQ Community Sexual Assault
+What to do if You are a Victim of LGBTQ Community Sexual Assault

-First, go to the police with the incident.
-Report what happened, where you were, whom you were with, and any other details.
-Even if the police do not help, this will create a record of the event you can use later.
-Go to the hospital for a physical exam.
-Explain that you are the victim of sexual assault, and that you need doctors to collect evidence such as bodily fluids or photographs of injuries.
-As soon as you are able, contact an attorney.
-A lawyer will be by your side during the entire sexual assault claims process.
+First, report the incident to the police.
+Even if the police do not help, this will create a record of the event that you can use later.
+Then go to a hospital for a physical exam.
+Explain that you are the victim of sexual assault and you need doctors to collect evidence such as bodily fluids or photographs of injuries.
+As soon as you are able, contact an attorney who will be by your side during the entire sexual assault claim process.

-At Rosenfeld Injury Lawyers LLC, we are advocates for the LGBTQ community in Illinois.
-Our lawyers can help you stand up against sexual assault perpetrators, employers, biased law enforcement officers, and others who contributed to your recent injuries.
-Trust us with your sexual assault case for a strong legal strategy.
-You may be eligible for compensation from the at-fault party or parties.
-Review your rights with an attorney today.
-Request a free consultation in Chicago.
+At Rosenfeld Injury Lawyers, we advocate for the LGBTQ community.
+Our lawyers can help you stand up to sexual assault perpetrators, employers, biased law enforcement officers, and others who contributed to your injuries.